tamalikadhali24/tamalikadhali24/README.md

 My focus is on building dashboards that get used, automating repetitive tasks to free up teams for more interesting problems, and creating models that help businesses plan for the future.

-When I'm not working with data, I enjoy [Your Hobby or Passion, e.g., creating content, hiking, mentoring others, etc.].
+When I'm not working with data, I enjoy making sketches.
 I love the "aha!" moment when data reveals something new and useful.

 <!-- 🌐 Replace "your-username" with your actual GitHub username -->
 ### [🏆 Check Out My Full Portfolio Website](https://your-username.github.io/)